 Annual tuition applies to the PRS school year, which is July 1st through June 30th.
 Tuition is not pro-rated regardless of when you enroll.
-For example, whether you enroll in August or January, your tuition of $50 will apply through June 30th.
+For example, whether you enroll in August or January, your annual tuition will apply through June 30th.

-Colorado law requires that private school students receive a “Basic academic education”, which includes instruction in specific subjects.
 To comply with the law, PRS must document in some manner that students are receiving this required instruction.
-Filling out grades using an online form is a quick and easy alternative to submitting a written summary of what your child has learned.
+When you submit semester grades, you will also verify that your child has received the instruction required by law.
+If for any reason PRS were to be audited, these records will provide back-up for your statement of compliance.
+In addition, transcripts for high school students must include grades and if your child transfers to another school in the future, you may need grade records for their new school.
 If you don’t normally grade your kids, you can simply list basic core subjects as courses and assign pass/fail for grades.
 For high school students, letter grades and credits are required because they are included on the student’s high school transcript.

 Colorado law requires that private school students receive 172 days of instruction each year.
 To comply with the law, PRS requires attendance for all students on a monthly basis.
 If you are an unschooler, it is up to you to determine which days you wish to report as “attendance” days.
 The attendance forms are set up to make reporting quick and easy.
 All weekdays are pre-filled for months September through May, so you only need to remove days you don’t want to count.